Bioconductor/bioconductor.org/content/help/newsletters/2016_January.md

   of annotation packages and individual resources.
 Much of the data are pre-parsed into _R_ / _Bioconductor_ objects.

+* `OrganismDb`:

+  The `OrganismDb` packages encapuslate multiple annotation packages in a single wrapper to enable inter-package queries.
+The encapsulated packages are the `GO.db` package, which provides mappings to Gene Ontology data, as well as an `OrgDb` and `TxDb` package for a particular species.
+Examples include the `Homo.sapiens` and `Mus.musculus` packages.

 It's worth noting that some annotation packages are tied to specific genome builds and others are not.
 The `TxDb` family contain the location of genes/transcripts/exons/etc. based on a given build. `BSgenome` and `SNPlocs`